srikarjy/Bulldozer-Sale-Price-Prediction./README.md

 # Bulldozer Sale Price Prediction

-In this notebook, we're going to go through an example machine learning project with the goal of predicting the sale price of Bulldozers.
+In this notebook, we're going to go through a machine learning project with the goal of predicting the sale price of Bulldozers.

 ## Problem Definition